Xanthoma: Eruptive xanthoma

 Eruptive xanthoma (ILDS E78.220) is clinically characterized by small, yellowish-orange to reddish-brown papules surrounded by an erythematous halo that appear suddenly all over the body, especially the hands, buttocks, and the extensor surfaces of the extremities.
 It tends to be associated with elevated triglycerides.

 Xanthoma planum

 Xanthoma planum (ILDS D76.370), also known as plane xanthoma, is clinically characterized by bands or rectangular plates (macules) and plaques in the dermis spread diffusely over large areas of the body.

 Palmar xanthoma

 Palmar xanthoma is clinically characterized by yellowish plaques that involve the palms and flexural surfaces of the fingers.
-Plane xanthomas are characterised by yellowish to orange, flat macules or slightly elevated plaques, often with a central white area which may be localised or generalised.
+Palmar xanthomas are characterised by yellowish to orange, flat macules or slightly elevated plaques, often with a central white area which may be localised or generalised.
 They often arise in the skin folds, especially the palmar creases.
 They occur in hyperlipoproteinaemia type III and type IIA, and in association with biliary cirrhosis.
 The presence of palmar xanthomata, like the presence of tendinous xanthomata, is indicative of hypercholesterolaemia.